 Moves List and Combos

-Both Jigglypuff’s top speed and her dash speed have been improved.
+Both Jigglypuff top speed and her dash speed have been improved.
 Her Jab 2 has more knockback, further differentiating its use from Jab 1.
 Forward and Up Smash do slightly more damage.

 She uses the same special attacks as Smash 4 i.e. Rollout, Pound, Sing, and Rest as well as her final smash called Puff up.
-All her special moves have received some types of buffs.
+All the special moves that Jigglypuff has have received some types of buffs.

 Roll out deals more damage and its rebound animation is faster with greatly reduced endlag.